 Pantry staples can mean different things to different people.
-When it comes to stocking up for a long haul period of staying indoors, my personal strategy is to buy items that will stay good for at least 2 weeks — mostly healthy things (and a few treats) that we love and would buy anyway, just in larger supply.
-For me, that’s included:
+When it comes to stocking up for a long haul period of staying indoors, my personal strategy is to buy items that will stay good for at least two weeks—mostly healthy things (and a few treats) that we love and would buy anyway, just in larger supply.
+For me, that includes:

 - boxed organic soups